arbor-sim/arbor/doc/python/labels.rst

             # equivalent to (join (tag 3) (tag 4))
             'tree': '(join (region "dend") (region "apic"))'})

-The order which labels are defined does not matter, so an :ref:`expression <labels-expressions>` can refer to a label that has not yet been defined:
+The order which labels are defined in does not matter, so an :ref:`expression <labels-expressions>` can refer to a label that has not yet been defined:

 .. code-block:: python